Countdown to Ecstasy: Musical style

 Like Steely Dan's 1972 debut album Can't Buy a Thrill, Countdown to Ecstasy has a rock sound that exhibits a strong influence from jazz.
-It largely comprises uptempo, four- to five-minute rock songs, which, apart from the bluesy vamps of "Bodhisattva" and "Show Biz Kids", are subtly textured and feature jazz-inspired interludes.
+However, most of the songs are over five minutes long and, apart from the bluesy vamps of "Bodhisattva" and "Show Biz Kids", are subtly textured and feature jazz-inspired interludes.
 Commenting on the album's style and production, music critic Tom Hull said it is "clean, almost slick", with "no dissonance, no clutter", and reminiscent of 1940s bebop and "overproduced early 60s pop rock".
-Countdown to Ecstasy was the only Steely Dan album written and arranged for a live band.
+Steely Dan biographer Anthony Robustelli pointed out that Countdown to Ecstasy is the only Steely Dan album where all the songs were written for the band; Can't Buy a Thrill and Pretzel Logic each included several songs written by Becker and Fagen before Steely Dan was conceived, and on their later albums Steely Dan was a studio project with Becker and Fagen as the only members.

 Bebop-style jazz soloing is set in the context of a pop song on "Bodhisattva".
-"The Boston Rag" develops from a jazzy song to unrefined playing by the band, including a distorted guitar solo by Jeff "Skunk" Baxter.
-"My Old School" features a saxophone section and aggressive piano riffs and guitar solos.
+"Razor Boy" is anchored by a reggae beat.
+"The Boston Rag" develops from a jazzy song to unrefined playing by the band, including a distorted guitar solo by Baxter.
+A bebop-style guitar solo is also featured on "Your Gold Teeth", this time in the context of a Latin jazz song.
+"My Old School" is an uptempo rock song featuring a saxophone section and aggressive piano riffs and guitar solos.

 Jim Hodder's drumming on the album eschews rock music for pop and jazz grooves.